 ICk=dICE,kdICE,k+dEV,k

-With determination of combustion engine operation in accordance with paragraph 3.6.3. of this Regulation
+With determination of combustion engine operation in accordance with paragraph 3.6.3. of this Regulation.

 4. Final RDE emission results taking into account the PEMS margin

-In order to take into account the uncertainty of the PEMS measurements compared to the ones performed in the laboratory with the applicable WLTP test, the intermediate calculated emission values MRDE, k shall be divided by 1+marginpollutant., where marginpollutant defined in the table below:
+In order to take into account the uncertainty of the PEMS measurements compared to the ones performed in the laboratory with the applicable WLTP test, the intermediate calculated emission values MRDE, k shall be divided by 1+marginpollutant., where marginpollutant defined in the Table A11/2.

 The PEMS margin for each pollutant is specified as follows:

+Table A11/2